-STG interface: You can start the stimulation by pressing the Start / Stop button on the front panel of the STG.
+You can start the stimulation by pressing the Start / Stop button on the front panel of the STG.
 Press the button again to stop the stimulation.
-Starting the STG by pressing the Start / Stop button is considered as activating all trigger inputs, that is, all channels are started and stopped, and all Sync Out outputs are active when the STG is started.
+Starting the STG by pressing the Start / Stop button is considered as activating the trigger input, that is, all channels are started and stopped, and the Sync Out output is active when the STG is started.
 Pressing the Start / Stop button stops the stimulation if at least one channel is still active in the moment of the trigger event (indicated by the lighting SWEEP LED).
 Pressing the button starts stimulation only if no channel is active (dark SWEEP LED)